conoro/hugo.conoroneill.com/content/post/lockdown_vegan_brown_bread_2020.md

 * 1 tsp salt
 * 2 tsp baking soda / bread soda / bicarbonate of soda (not baking powder)(originally 1 tsp)

-Mix the following in a jug but don't leave it too long or it'll split:
+Mix the following in a jug, it's ok if it splits:

 * 350ml of oatmilk or other plant-based milk (originally 300ml)
 * 2 tbsp apple cider vinegar (originally 1 tbsp)